AlexSergey/rockpack/README.md

 - **Rockpack** doesn't add any magic.
 This is a set of best practices and libraries for automating the start of a project.
 - **Rockpack** has the option of modular integration into legacy project.
 - **Rockpack** has the ability to modify the webpack.config without "eject" with the ability to update **Rockpack**.
-- **Rockpack** uses only existing modules and approaches and don't not reinventing the wheel.
+- **Rockpack** uses only existing modules and approaches and don't reinventing the wheel.

 ## The MIT License